anthonydandrea/ToDo_List/README.md

 The todolist.h and todolist.cpp files are used to initialize a single ToDo_List, which holds all of the user's tasks.
 It can add, remove, and sort tasks (to sort, click onto any background space (anywhere not editable) and simply press 'r'.
-This function immediately sorts the tasks in ascending order by their priority level.
+This function immediately sorts the tasks in descending order by their priority level.
 Altering what the program sorts by is a very easy change.)

 main.cpp simply inits the main Widget (of type ToDoList) and begins the program.